-- 3.3.1 The Open Category is opened for all individuals from the universities, the polytechnics, the industry, and the private.
-Participants who qualify to take part in the Secondary Schools Category are strictly not allowed to take part in the Open Category.
-Participants from JC/ITEs may be allowed to take part in the Open Category if - the entries are not kit sets purchased or/and subsequently modified, and - the entries have participated and performed well in the JC/ITEs category in the same year, and - the entries are recommended and accepted for Open Category.
+- 3.2.1 The Open Category is opened for all individuals from the universities, the polytechnics, the industry, and the private.
+Participants who qualify to take part in the Junior Category may be allowed to take part in the Open Category if - the entries are not kit sets purchased or/and subsequently modified, and - the entries have participated and performed well in the Junior category in the same year, and - the entries are recommended and accepted for Open Category.